TommyJones/textmineR/cran-comments.md

 ### Patch version 2.1.1
-In this version I have corrected an error in the code of my vignettes that affected Linux distributions.
+In this version, as directed by CRAN, I have corrected an error in the code of my vignettes that affected Linux distributions.

 ### Test environments
 * local OS X install, R 3.4.2